KeepsItCrypt0/PulseStrategy/xBONDREADME.md

 Passive Value Growth:

-• The 5% transfer tax ensures continuous accumulation of PLSX in the contract and deflation of xbond, increasing the backing value of each XBOND.
+• The 5% transfer tax ensures continuous accumulation of PLSX in the contract and deflation of xBOND, increasing the backing value of each xBOND.

-• liquidity withdrawal and reinvestment every 90 days optimize the contract's PLSX holdings, enhancing redeemable value.
+• the 5% issuance fee used to provide liquidity is given back over time to xBOND holders by the strategy periodically withdrawing 5% of held lp token then swaping xBOND to PLSX and adding PLSX to reserves

 Deflationary Mechanics:

 • Share redemption burns xBOND tokens, reducing total supply and potentially Increasing the value of remaining tokens.

-• Lower supply, combined with growing PLSX reserves, can enhance the per-share backing ratio.

 • 20% of the transfer tax is burned making xbond deflationary.

+• Lower supply, combined with growing PLSX reserves, enhances the per-share backing ratio.

 Accessible Entry and Exit:

-• Users can issue themselves xbond during the 120-day issuance period with a reasonable minimum deposit (10 PLSX).
+• Users can issue themselves xBOND during the 120-day issuance period with a reasonable minimum deposit (10 PLSX).

-• A liquidity pool is created by contract that allows for user's to take advantage of discounts or premiums.

 • Redemption is available anytime, providing flexibility to exit with PLSX proportional to the contract's balance.